Print Management Guide - Microsoft Print Migrator 3.1

 Primary Driver – This driver is used by the server when Windows NT-based clients are printing and are able to send Enhanced Meta File (EMF) jobs to the server.
 This allows the print server to perform the rendering functions and frees the client application to return to normal operation more quickly.

-Additional Driver – This driver (or set of drivers) is installed on the Windows NT-based server, but is not actually executed by the server.
-Instead, the driver is ‘vended’ to down-level clients such as Windows 98, or to cross-platform clients like a Windows NT 4 computer running on an Alpha processor and printing to an x86-based Windows Server.
+Additional Driver – This driver (or set of drivers) is installed on the Windows server, but is not actually executed by the server.
+Instead, the driver is ‘vended’ to down-level clients.

-Windows NT 4 Server, Windows 2000, Windows XP, and Windows Server 2003 allow this Primary driver to be linked to the Additional Drivers, creating a point-and-print driver stack.
+Windows Server allows this Primary driver to be linked to the Additional Drivers, creating a point-and-print driver stack.
 This enables clients running multiple versions of the Windows operating system to simply double-click a shared printer and have the driver installed automatically from the server.
 More information about Windows Print Drivers and Windows Point and Print can be found at the Windows Print Server website. (http://www.microsoft.com/printserver)

 All print shares and user permissions are backed up when performing a backup operation with Print Migrator 3.1.